Idaho Court Records

 When Does a Criminal Defendant Have the Right to a Trial?

 A defendant's right to trial is invoked following a 'not guilty' plea.
 However, an offender's right to trial depends on the severity of the offenses.
-Lesser offenses, such as violation of ordinances, involve less stringent jail penalties and fines.
+Lesser offenses, such as violations of ordinances, involve less stringent jail penalties and fines.
 As such, the court may choose to resolve those cases without proceeding to trial.
-Meanwhile, felony and misdemeanor offenses with the possibility of long jail sentences may be tried by the jury.
+Meanwhile, felony and misdemeanor offenses with the possibility of long jail sentences may be tried by a jury.
 Usually, six jurors are selected to hear misdemeanor cases, while 12 jurors hear felony cases in Idaho.

 What Are the Stages of a Criminal Trial in Idaho?